aaronginder/gdp-growth-project/README.md

  3| [dbt auto documentation](https://github.com/aaronginder/gdp-growth-project)| `dbt docs generate --project-dir . --profiles-dir .`
  4| [dbt container](https://github.com/aaronginder/gdp-growth-project/tree/master/containerisation)| `docker-compose up` / `docker compose-down`
  5| [Custom macro test](https://github.com/aaronginder/gdp-growth-project/tree/master/macros)| `dbt test run --project-dir . --profiles-dir .`

+## **Purpose of Repository**
+To use dbt as an orchestration tool to process a static file and join two data sources together.
+This repository can be used as a template example of creating a dbt pipeline with testing.

+See the two simple sets below to using the dbt pipeline to generate tables in BigQuery (GCP).

 ## **Pre-requisites**
 To follow the instructions, you must have the following software installed: